 There is more to mastering reading than you might think.
-Students should not be considered proficient until they are reading with comprehension.
-This includes being able to take in meaning, to put it in context and to make inferences, all while reading.
+Reading with comprehension includes being able to take in meaning, put it in context and make inferences, all while reading.
 Ultimately, reading also requires metacognition, the ability to think critically about what is being read, to self-direct and adjust while reading.

 All of this has to happen at lightning speed.
 So many skills need to work well for reading to be proficient — visual processing, language processing, working memory, attention, etc. It really is a miraculous human achievement that any of us can read.

-We should also mention the obvious.
 Every child is different.
-Unfortunately, this is not so obvious to many of the politicians that are managing our education system at present.
-Common Core State Standards and other State standards set a rigid timetable for reading growth, even though that is not how learning to read works.
-Some students get stuck early on, but then do well later.
-Others have no problems with the reading fundamentals but struggle with comprehension.
-This is why we have not attached any age levels or time periods to each step below.
+Unfortunately, Common Core and State standards set a rigid timetable for reading growth, even though that is not how learning to read works.
+Some students get stuck early on (as per Preventing Reading Difficulties in Young Children), but then catch up.
+Others struggle with comprehension.
+There is no “reading” region in the brain.
+Every child’s brain needs to figure it out independently.

-While not stated below as a step in its own right, we cannot stress enough the importance of taking the long view to securing reading confidence.
-It’s about choosing to maintain a positive connection to reading rather than risk a loss of motivation early on with forced reading, dreary spelling, exhausting reading exercises or humiliating out-loud reading, or being asked to read books that are too hard for your child.
+While not stated below as a step in its own right, we cannot stress enough the importance of taking the long view to reading confidence.
+It’s about maintaining a positive connection to reading rather than risk a loss of motivation caused by dreary word lists, the humiliation of out-loud reading, or being asked to read books that are too hard for your child.